MiriamEsteve/EATpy/README.md

 x = ["SCMATEDU", "ESCS", "PRFAL100"]
 y = ["PVMATH", "PVREAD, "PVSCIE"]

-#Establec Set the stop rule and the number of folds for cross validation
+#Set the stop rule and the number of folds for cross validation
 numStop = 5
 fold = 5